CopotronicRifat/Sentiment-Analysis-on-Cloud-Platforms/README.md

 SageMaker to prepare, build, train, and deploy the application.
 After training the model, and testing it with various inputs, we would expect that our application will successfully classify sentiment with significant accuracy.

-Index Terms – Sentiment Analysis, Amazon SageMaker, Natural Language Processing Objectives
+Index Terms – Sentiment Analysis, Amazon SageMaker, Natural Language Processing

+**Objectives**

 This project has been proposed to achieve the following objectives-
 • Develop a scalable text classification model that utilizes Amazon SageMaker to classify the public opinions as positive, negative, or neutral.

 • Improve data preprocessing and feature extraction by removing any stop words and nonalphabets so that we get an optimized input data.

 • Utilize Amazon Web Services (AWS) to deploy the model to the cloud, thereby removing the need for it to have a locally deployed machine.

 • Optimizing performance by tuning the hyperparameters to get the best accuracy and performance.

-Proposed Dataset
+**Proposed Dataset**

-We will use two datasets for our taska.
-IMDb Movie Reviews:
+We will use two datasets for our task-

+**a.
+IMDb Movie Reviews:**

 The IMDB Reviews dataset contains a total of 50,000 movie reviews, with 25,000 reviews labeled as positive and 25,000 reviews labeled as negative.
 This dataset is commonly used for sentiment analysis tasks, where the goal is to classify a given movie review as either positive or negativebased on its content.
 Each review in the dataset is represented as a plain text document, and the dataset is split into a training set of 25,000 reviews and a test set of 25,000 reviews.
 The IMDB Reviews dataset is widely used in natural language processing research and has been used as a benchmark for evaluating the performance of many different text classification models.

-b.
-SemEval-2017 Task 4:
+**b.
+Twitter Samples:**

 The SemEval-2017 Task 4 dataset contains 10,000 tweets in English, which are labeled with one of three sentiment classes: positive, negative, or neutral.
 The tweets were selected based on their relevance to six different topics, including politics, climate change, and feminism.
 It has been